tmichniewski/MiniSpark/README.md

 ```

 Please note that in this example we explicitly defined the types of particular `Function`s, while there is no such
-possibility is the standard Spark approach.
+possibility in the standard Spark approach.
 Alternatively, we could also skip the types and use Scala type inference
 mechanism:

 ```scala